Wellington Florida Relocation Guide | Learn all about Wellington

 The Village of Wellington is a “Great Hometown” located in the western part of Palm Beach County Florida.
-With roughly 57,000 residents this Winter Equestrian Capital of the World is one of the most desirable places to live and was even voted as one of the “Best Places to Live” by CNN Money Magazine in 2010 and Time Money in 2016.
+With roughly 61,000 residents this Winter Equestrian Capital of the World is one of the most desirable places to live and was even voted as one of the “Best Places to Live” by Money.com in 2019, Time Money in 2016, and CNN Money Magazine in 2010.

 In the 1950’s Charles Oliver Wellington, an accountant from New York, bought 18,000 acres of swampland through his agent, Arthur William “Bink” Glisson, and named it Flying C.O.W Ranch.
 “Flying” because Wellington was an aviator, who once used Flying Cow Road as a landing strip for his planes, and C.O.W. for his initials.

 Shortly after Wellington purchased the swampland it went from waterlogged to fertile farmland when the State of Florida passed legislation creating the Acme Drainage District in 1953, which provided drainage and flood control.
 Wellington served as the first Chairman of Acme Drainage District until his death in 1959 and Bink was the first employee and general manager.
 Once the property was suitable for agriculture, tracts were sold or leased to farmers in the 1960s, which is when Wellington became the world’s largest strawberry patch.

 While Wellington was populated in the 1950’s major construction did not begin until the first 7,400-acre tract of land was sold in 1971.
 In 1972 Wellington was approved by Palm Beach County as a planned unit development (PUD).
 Wellington was “officially” born on December 31, 1995, when it was incorporated and became an independent municipality.